Neuro-Behavioral Therapy near Chicago, IL

 Neurobehavioral therapy is a set of assessment and treatment procedures addressing biological mechanisms of underlying behavioral disorders and psychological conditions.

-In simple words, many behavioral and psychological issues, such as difficulties with attention/concentration, hyperactivity, learning difficulties, impulsivity, mood swings, over-reactivity, aggression, etc., may be caused by irregularities in the brain functioning.
+In other words, many behavioral and psychological issues, such as difficulties with attention/concentration, hyperactivity, learning difficulties, impulsivity, mood swings, over-reactivity, aggression, etc., may be caused by irregularities in the brain functioning.

-With recent advances in neuroscience, it became possible to identify these brain irregularities and develop tailored neurobehavioral treatments to correct those irregularities.
+With recent advances in neuroscience, we can now identify these brain irregularities and develop tailored neurobehavioral treatments to correct those irregularities.

 To identify the areas of the brain which cause behavioral/psychological issues and require correction, a special brainwave-based assessment (EEG-based assessment) should be done prior to developing a neurobehavioral treatment plan.